 Alcohol-based Pharmaceutical Solvents Set to Gain Traction with High Demand for Ethanol and Isopropanol

-The alcohol segment is estimated to account for a prominent market share in the pharmaceutical solvents market.
+The demand for alcohol based solvents is expected to be considerably high.
 Propanol as an alcohol based pharmaceutical solvent is being used extensively as a direct solvent in pharmaceuticals and also to produce other solvents used in antifreeze, soaps, dyes and cleaning agents.
-The segment is anticipated to grow at a CAGR of 4.6% throughout the forecast period.
+The segment is anticipated to grow at a CAGR of above 4% throughout the forecast period.

 Alcohol based pharmaceutical solvents are being widely used in OTC drugs and syrups.
 Within this segment Ethanol and Isopropanol are witnessing high demand growth on back of their high applicability as excipients.